 You are here

-13 Things to See & Do in Capitol Hill
+12 Things to See & Do on Capitol Hill

 From halls of power to food halls, historic Capitol Hill is forever hopping with activities and events.

 It’s the center of the U.S. government, the center of the city and a central hub for locals and visitors alike.
 Mini neighborhoods like Eastern Market and Barracks Row comprise Capitol Hill, highlighting its unique blend of federal and local diversions.
 Here are some great ways to explore the neighborhood.

 On the U.S. Capitol grounds, this flower-packed park with benches surrounds an ornate, fountain with statues of women that once graced the 1876 Philadelphia Exposition.
 In summer months, it provides a cool respite from the humid temps.
 In case you didn't know, Frédéric Auguste Bartholdi also designed the Statue of Liberty.

 The intimate playhouse at the world’s greatest collection of Bard’s works was modeled after an Elizabethan inn, with tiered wooden balconies and carved oak columns.
 It hosts classical plays, concerts and readings throughout the year.

 Line up to take a self-led trip – or maybe hear an argument (when court is in session) – at the 1930s, neoclassical marvel with its bronze, bas-reliefed doors and columned interiors.
 On days the court isn’t in session, docents give short, free lectures on the building and its functions.

 Join the throngs of stroller-pushing locals and young hipsters outside and adjacent to Eastern Market on Saturdays and Sundays, when a farmers’ market and crafts fair takes over streets and sidewalks.
 Among the scores: locally made jewelry, soap and vintage clothing.

 On the West Lawn of the U.S. Capitol, this open-air, redbrick, hexagonal structure was completed in 1880s and designed by Frederick Law Olmsted.
 Arched doorways, seating and a tiny, burbling grotto lure romantics and solitude seekers.